software-trizzey/unremark/README.md

 This is useful for testing the program locally in other projects without having to build and release a new version of the program.

-Note: be sure to create a `.env` file in the root of the project with the `OPENAI_API_KEY` and `OPENAI_API_MODEL` environment variables.
-Or set the environment variables in your shell.
+Note: be sure to set the environment variable in your shell `OPENAI_API_KEY` before running the program this way.

 ## TODO